 We recommend sticking to redeeming your points for train tickets since, in our estimation, that’s the best redemption value (around 2.5 cents per Guest Rewards point).
 This value might vary, though, depending on when you choose to travel and where you choose to go.

 You can also redeem your points for gift cards, car rentals, and hotels, although you’ll get less value per point with those options.
 This is especially true for hotels and rental cars, based on our survey of Amtrak’s offerings via its portal.

-If you spend at least $20,000 each year with your card, you’re allowed to transfer up to 25,000 of your points out of your Guest Rewards account into one of three other programs: Audience Rewards (for Broadway shows), Choice Privileges, and the Hilton Honors program.
+If you spend at least $20,000 each year with your card, you’re allowed to transfer up to 25,000 of your points out of your Guest Rewards account to Audience Rewards which is for Broadway shows.

 We recommend always using your card to pay for Amtrak purchases, including tickets and food and beverages along the way.
 You should redeem your points for more Amtrak tickets in order to get the most value.
 This card comes with a lot of annual side benefits such as the companion ticket, class upgrade, and lounge access, so keep track of those.